pymor/pymor/docs/source/tutorial_ph.md

 {class}`~pymor.reductors.spectral_factor.SpectralFactorReductor` reductors require
 {math}`D` to be nonsingular.
 The MSD example has a zero {math}`D` matrix.
 Therefore, we have to add a small regularization feedthrough term.
-This is a limitation of the current implementation, since in the background the so-called KYP-LMI is converted into a so-called Riccati equation, which is only possible for nonsingular {math}`D`.
+This is a limitation of the current implementation, since in the background the KYP-LMI is converted into a Riccati equation, which is only possible for nonsingular {math}`D`.
 For {func}`~pymor.models.iosys.PHLTIModel.from_passive_LTIModel`, {math}`D` must be
 nonsingular for the same reasons.